makersacademy/airport_challenge/docs/review.md

 # Code review rubric

+**How I used this rubric for learning**
+I used this on 25/10/2021 to review a fellow Maker's code and then my own code in my first code review.
+A :white_check_mark: indicates a code review step I completed. *Italics* are my comments.

 **Don't read this until after you've completed the challenge!**

 You're a beginner — your code will have some rough spots.
 This is a field guide to spotting common issues that crop up in the Airport challenge, and some guidance on how to fix them.